florea-mihai/florea-mihai.github.io/README.md

 *Maratonul Nordului MTB*
 08/2020

-- **Key Responsibilities:**
+- **Achievements:**
-  - Contributed to community development projects, collaborated with team members, and applied problem-solving skills.
+  - Contributed to community development projects and collaborated effectively with team members.
+  - Applied problem-solving skills to support project success.

 ![Development Volunteer Image](path/to/your/development-volunteer-image.jpg)